dakeryas/deadbeef-dr-meter/README.md

 ## Description
 Adds a "Dynamic Range" context menu to the selected playlist items.
 Upon clicking, the dynamic range, peak, and total RMS for each selection item is computed and a GTK dialogue is opened with results.
-The log can be saved and is compatible with the DR online database.
+The log can be saved and is compatible with the DR online database (the character renndering in pango/GTK looks a bit different form the actual text you can copy or save).

 <img src="https://i.postimg.cc/d0rprMM0/linux.png" width="879">
 <img src="https://i.postimg.cc/Qtbz3b8b/windows7.png" width="879">